-The interactive visualisation allows dynamic exploration of the quantitative survey data.
-Use the filters and interact directly with the charts to uncover survey insights.
-Use the download buttons below the visualisation to download all underlying data (note that this exceeds Excel’s capacity and needs to be opened with alternative tools for data processing) or responses for just one region or country.
+The interactive visualisation allows exploration of the quantitative survey data.
+Use the filters to explore how responses differed by country, gender, age group, disability status or education level.
+The download buttons below the visualisation allow you to download all underlying data (note that due to the volume of data this can exceed Excel’s capacity and using alternative tools for data processing is recommended) or responses for just one region or country.

 Independent, scientific public opinion polling

 Between 16 June and 20 July 2020, Edelman conducted a 15-minute online survey in 29 countries, and a 20-minute telephone-assisted survey in seven countries.
 A total of 35,777 individuals were surveyed across the 36 countries.
 They were screened for the survey based on a nationally or online representative sample based on their age, gender, education level, income level and region.
 Surveys were conducted in the preferred local language in each country.

 24 countries were sampled using national representation, i.e. representative of the demographic make up in that country, and the further 12 countries were sampled using online representation, i.e. representative of those that have access to the internet.
 See the report below for more details.

 Pew Research Center’s independent Summer 2020 Global Attitudes Survey focused on cross-national views of multilateral principles, perceived global threats, views of the United Nations, characteristics of how the United Nations carries out its mission and ratings for how the World Health Organization has handled the coronavirus outbreak.